ipfs/js-ipfs/SPEC/FILES.md

 Where:

-- `path` is the path of the object to read.
+- `path` is the path of the file to read.
 - `options` is an optional Object that might contain the following keys:
   - `offset` is an Integer with the byte offset to begin reading from.
   - `count` is an Integer with the maximum number of bytes to read.